karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 The previous example ran an ACR Task on-demand, but you can also run it on a regular basic using the ``az acr task create`` command with the ``schedule`` attribute.

 Here's an example of how to create an ACR Task that runs every minute and lists all the available tags of "my-app" repository:
-``az acr task create --name "scheduledAcrTask" --cmd "acr tag list -r acrtasksdemo --repository my-app" --schedule "* * * * *" --registry acrtasksdemo --context /dev/null``
+``az acr task create --name "scheduledAcrTask" --cmd "acr tag list --repository my-app" --schedule "* * * * *" --registry acrtasksdemo --context /dev/null``

 If we go into the Azure Portal, you can see that an scheduled ACR Task has been created: